Record-Setting Year for Alabama Saltwater Anglers

 Under a final rule from NOAA Fisheries that went into effect on January 1, 2023, Alabama’s private recreational anglers will see a 51% decrease in the 2023 red snapper quota to 558,200 pounds.

-Bannon said the reason for the quota reduction is NOAA Fisheries is using a calibration factor to account for the differences in the red snapper harvest estimates between the federal and Alabama’s data collection programs.
+Bannon said the quota reduction is that NOAA Fisheries is using a calibration factor for accounting for the differences in the red snapper harvest estimates between the federal and Alabama’s data collection programs.

 Bannon notes that snapper fishing off the Alabama Gulf Coast has changed in the past decade.
 Under previous federal control, anglers only had days to fish.
 During the recent state-managed seasons determined by each state’s federal quota, anglers had much more leeway in deciding when to fish.

 “The larger fish were targeted pretty heavily over the past several years,” he said.
-“Now what we’ll be seeing is a relatively normal fishing pattern of legal-sized fish (16 inches minimum total length) close to shore.
-The research done through the University of South Alabama and Dr. Sean Powers shows that recruitment is good, which means there are young fish coming up in the system and occupying those reefs.
+“Now we’ll be seeing a relatively normal fishing pattern of legal-sized fish (16 inches minimum total length) close to shore.
+The research done through the University of South Alabama and Dr. Sean Powers shows that recruitment is good, meaning young fish enter the system and occupy those reefs.
 We don’t look at where those big fish are.
 We look at the recruitment coming back into the system.
-We still see big fish, but they are more elusive because there are not as many of them close to shore.”
+We still see big fish, but they are more elusive because there are not as many close to shore.”